thewinner958/thewinner958/README.md

 I am TheWinner.
 I am a uni student from Bulgaria currently in the Informatics course (although probably gonna switch to something else but who knows lol).

-I am currently helping out with a [Stardew Valley mod](https://github.com/thewinner958/stardew-val-mod) (hosting the repisotory and help with the code) but do want to do other projects.
-Hell probably gonna use Github for the upcoming uni project

 #### Interests
 - Valorant (obviously 😅)
 - Coding